SS Brasil (1957): Holland America Line

 Brasil and Argentina were sold to Holland America Line in 1972 for a total of $20 million ($ today).
 At that time the ship was flagged under Netherlands Antilles.
 A law was required to be passed to permit the sale since the ships were subsidized by the Maritime administration.
-In 1977, Congressman Edward Garmatz was indicted for allegedly taking a bribe from the president of Moore-McCormack Lines, Inc. in exchange for pushing through the legislation that allowed the sale.
+In 1977, Congressman Edward Garmatz was indicted for allegedly taking a bribe from the president of Moore-McCormack in exchange for pushing through the legislation that allowed the sale.
 However, the charges against Garmatz were dropped in early 1978 just prior to the case going to trial after a key witness had been found to have fabricated documents.

 In September 1976, the ship was registered under the Panama flag and chartered to Monarch Cruise Lines, and renamed Monarch Sun.
-While the ship was named Monarch Sun, it received passengers from sister ship Monarch Star (ex-Argentina) after it suffered an engine failure in January 1977 of the coast of Cuba.
+While the ship was named Monarch Sun, it received passengers from sister ship Monarch Star (ex-Argentina) after it suffered an engine failure in January 1977 off the coast of Cuba.
 The ship was returned to Holland America Line in 1978 and renamed Volendam.